 Tax Defense Network is a veteran tax debt relief company based in Jacksonville, Florida.
 This is an independent review of its services that compares the pros and cons of Tax Defense Network to other tax relief companies.

 If you are behind on your taxes, you’re certainly not alone.
 Every year $458 billion in taxes go unpaid, according to the latest IRS tax gap study.
 That’s a lot of mullah.
-It’s enough money to cover three-quarters of the U.S. projected budget deficit of 2016.
-Despite its efforts, the IRS only manages to recover $52 billion (11% of unpaid taxes) through audits and other tax enforcement strategies.
+Despite its best efforts, the IRS only manages to recover $52 billion (11% of unpaid taxes) through audits and other tax enforcement strategies.
 That’s little comfort to taxpayers who have to deal with large tax bills they can’t afford to pay.

 Tax debt is by far the worst kind of debt you can have because the IRS has unmatched debt collecting powers.
 The IRS has the authority to seize bank accounts, take possession of your property, and hold on to future tax refunds.
 However, that doesn’t mean taxpayers are completely hopeless.
 There are legal tactics to defend yourself from tax debt collections.
 The IRS also has repayment programs that help taxpayers significantly reduce their tax debt blob.
 Tax relief companies, such as Tax Defense Network, can help you negotiate with the IRS.
 However, they are not cheap.
 Companies that employ lawyers and CPAs rarely are.